BetMGM Bonus Code 'SI1500' Offers $1,500 First Bet for Seattle vs New England

 This BetMGM promotion is available to first-time users in the following states: AZ, CO, DC, IA, IL, IN, KS, KY, LA, MA, MD, MI, MS, NC, NJ, OH, PA, TN, VA, WV, WY.
 It is not available in NV, NY, or Ontario, Canada.

-Getting started with your BetMGM Sportsbook promo code is straightforward and takes just a few minutes to complete.
+Follow these simple steps to secure your welcome bonus before Sunday's kickoff between Seattle and New England.

-- Register your new account using the bonus code for BetMGM 'SI1500' during the sign-up process.
+- Click the registration link and create your new BetMGM account using bonus code 'SI1500'.

 - Make your initial deposit of at least $10 using any accepted payment method.

-- Place your first real money wager on any Seattle vs New England market, such as the point spread, total points, or player props.
+- Place your first real money wager on any Seattle vs New England betting market.

-- If your bet loses, receive bonus bets back up to $1,500 within 24 hours.
+- Collect your winnings immediately if successful, or receive bonus bets if your first bet loses.

-For more details about the platform's features and betting options, read our comprehensive BetMGM review.
+Read our comprehensive BetMGM review for additional insights into this sportsbook's features and betting options.

-BetMGM consistently provides ongoing promotions and betting boosts for existing customers beyond the welcome offer.
-These regular promotions often include profit boosts for specific games, parlay bonuses, and special event promotions that can enhance your betting experience throughout the season.
-Current customers can find these rotating offers by navigating to the 'Promos' section within the BetMGM Sportsbook mobile app or website, where new opportunities are frequently added.
+BetMGM consistently provides ongoing promotions and enhanced odds for existing customers throughout the sports calendar.
+Current users can discover daily profit boosts, same-game parlay bonuses, and special event promotions by navigating to the 'Promos' tab within the BetMGM Sportsbook mobile application.
+These rotating offers complement the welcome bonus and provide continued value for regular bettors.

+The sportsbook frequently features enhanced payouts on popular betting markets and seasonal campaigns tied to major sporting events.
+Check the promotions section regularly to maximize your betting experience beyond your initial welcome offer.

 - Second Chance on First TD Bets: Get your stake back if your First Touchdown Scorer pick ends up scoring the second touchdown instead.